 - There is a significant shortage of SAP cybersecurity specialists in today’s workforce, resulting in significant skills gaps for many companies.

 - Suppliers often have access to supply chain functions via SAP FIORI, which they often use in unsecured environments.

 How to Protect Your Supply Chain

 The last thing any company wants is a cybersecurity breach.
 Fortunately, you can take steps to shrink your risk of a third-party breach.
 For instance, the SANS Institute, a cooperative research and education organization for security professionals, has created a solid roadmap to a secure supply chain, which helps identify and mitigate the human factors of cybersecurity risk.
 In general, SANS recommends focusing on three factors:

 Ensuring that your suppliers take due diligence, security controls, and compliance seriously is massively important.
 So is establishing processes along the supply chain to minimize the chances of a breach and to quickly identify and mitigate one if it does occur.

 The technology?
 That’s where we come in. bowbridge Anti-Virus for SAP Solutions is built specifically for SAP, helping to guard your mission-critical systems and data from cyberattack and breaches.

 Want to know more?
-Learn how the market leader in electrical connection technology uses bowbridge to protect its SRM, and then try it out for yourself to see how bowbridge can put your supply chain cybersecurity worries to rest.
+Try it out for yourself to see how bowbridge can put your supply chain cybersecurity worries to rest.